Jersey, Channel Islands

 |Headline CIT rate (%)||

-0, with certain financial services companies paying 10, and utility companies and large corporate retailers paying 20.
+0, with certain financial services companies paying 10, and utility companies, large corporate retailers, and cannabis businesses paying 20.

 |Corporate income tax (CIT) due dates|